waqarsaleem/waqarsaleem.github.io/sale.md

 # 🛒 Featured Products for Sale

 A curated collection of home and lifestyle items — each carefully photographed and described below.
 Click on the links to view full photo albums on Facebook.
+You will have to pick them up from Clifton on your own.

 ---